VIDEOS

 most promising new live acts.

-In February, Slicr will open for Prolapse in Sofia.
-The invitation places the band in dialogue with a lineage that extends well beyond their immediate scene: Prolapse have toured extensively with Sonic Youth and Stereolab, making the show a rare point of contact between Sofia’s new underground and a formative era of alternative music.
-For Slicr, the support slot marks an early vote of confidence and a meaningful step into a broader international context.
+In January 2026, SLiCR completed a nearly sold-out national tour across Bulgaria, marking their transition from an underground discovery to one of the country’s most promising new live acts.
+In February, SLiCR opened for Prolapse in Sofia.
+The support places the band in dialogue with a lineage that extends well beyond their immediate scene: Prolapse have toured extensively with Sonic Youth and Stereolab, making the show a rare point of contact between Sofia’s new underground and a formative era of alternative music.
+For SLiCR, the support slot marks an early vote of confidence and a meaningful step into a broader international context.